TimMisiak/warm64/readme.md

 Why use webassembly when you could use REAL assembly?

 This project provides a way of building rust code to aarch64, and then running that aarch64 code inside the unicorn.js emulator.
-A basic MMIO system provides a way to interact with the DOM.
+A basic "MMIO" system provides a way to write text to an HTML element.

 What's done: